rediacc/docs/docs/ui-documentation.md

 1. User enters company name "Acme Technologies", admin email "admin@acme.com", and password
 2. System creates the company record with a default "Default Team", "Default Region", and "Default Bridge"
 3. User receives an activation email and activates the account
+4. User is prompted to set up 2FA (optional but recommended)

 #### Login to System
 1. User logs in with credentials
+2. If 2FA is enabled, user enters the 6-digit code from their authenticator app
-2. System presents the dashboard showing the default configuration
+3. System presents the dashboard showing the default configuration

 ### Infrastructure Setup